-Michelle Cowin Gibbs is assistant professor of Theater at St. Olaf College.
-She directs and teaches courses in beginning and advanced acting, script analysis, and early 20th century Black theatre.
-Her scholarly and solo performance research interests include a spectrum of interdisciplinary studies in Black performance, media studies, and theatre history.
-Recent Solo Performance works include: A Thing Held in Full View, a commentary on race, gender, and women's reproductive rights in Texas; Full Blunt Trauma: A Mother's Performance in Empathy, a feminist ethnographic piece that explores the relationship among motherhood, cruelty, and forgiveness; and Dancing with my/Self: The Selfie Monologues, an exploration of Selfie culture that self-reflexively challenges how we attempt to hone-fetishize-dominate self-perceptions.
-Recent directorial work at St. Olaf College include: You Never Can Tell (2019), A Streetcar Named Desire (2018) and August: Osage County (2017).
-Prof. Gibbs is a P.h.D. candidate (A.B.D.) in Theatre at Bowling Green State University.
-She holds an M.F.A. in Acting from the University of California, Irvine and a B.A. in Theatre Performance from Western Michigan University.
+Michelle Cowin Gibbs, Ph.D. is assistant professor of Theater at St. Olaf College.
+She directs and teaches courses in beginning and advanced acting, script analysis, and introduction to theater.
+Her scholarly research interests include a spectrum of interdisciplinary studies in Black performance and performativity and critical identity studies in and around The New Negro movement in early 20th century Black modernist theatre.
+As a solo performance artist, Michelle uses her body as a site for inquiry into how Black racialization and Black female sexualization manifest into performances of affect - teetering between the spaces of tragic/comical and replusive/alluring.
+Recent solo performance works include: A Thing Held in Full View, a commentary on race, gender, and women's reproductive rights in Texas; Blunt-Force Trauma: A Mother's Performance in Empathy, a feminist ethnographic piece that explores the relationship among motherhood, cruelty, and forgiveness; and Dancing with my/Self: The Selfie Monologues, an exploration of Selfie culture that self-reflexively challenges how we attempt to hone-fetishize-dominate perceptions of self.
+Michelle received a Ph.D. in Theatre from Bowling Green State University.
+Additional, she holds an M.F.A. in Acting from the University of California, Irvine and a B.A. in Theatre Performance from Western Michigan University.